Organizational Studies

 • Explore how to engage the senses to convey information effectively through social media

-• Understand how to make complex information accessible to an audience through effective visualization
+• Understand how to present complex information to an audience through effective visualization

 • Understand current anthropological research on the culture of teams, corporations, and organizations